wallacebrf/synology_SMART_disk_data_logger/README.md

 ### Configuration of Synology SNMP settings

-by default Synology DSM does not have SNMP settings enabled.
+By default Synology DSM does not have SNMP settings enabled.
 This script requires them to be enabled.

 1. Control Panel -> Terminal & SNMP -> "SNMP" tab
-2. check the box "Enable SNMP Service"
+2. Check the box "Enable SNMP Service"
 3. Leave the following box UNCHECKED "SNMPv1, SNMPv2c service" as we only want SNMP version 3
-4. check the box "SNMPv3 service"
+4. Check the box "SNMPv3 service"
-5. enter a "Username" without spaces, choose a "protocol" and "password"
+5. Enter a "Username" without spaces, choose a "protocol" and "password"
-6. ensure the "Enable SNMP privacy" is checked and enter a desired protocol and a password. it may be the same password used above or can be a different password
+6. Ensure the "Enable SNMP privacy" is checked and enter a desired protocol and a password. it may be the same password used above or can be a different password
-7. click apply to save the settings
+7. Click apply to save the settings

-document all of the protocols, passwords and user information entered in Synology Control panel as this same information will need to entered into the configuration web page in the next steps
+Document all of the protocols, passwords and user information entered in Synology Control panel as this same information will need to entered into the configuration web page in future steps of this REDAME

-NOTE: if firewall rules are enabled on the Synology system, the SNMP service port may need to be opened if this script is not running on this particular physical server.
+NOTE: If firewall rules are enabled on the Synology system, the SNMP service port may need to be opened if this script is not running on this particular physical server.
 This set of instructions will not detail how to configure firewall rules.

 <img src="https://raw.githubusercontent.com/wallacebrf/synology_snmp/main/Images/snmp1.png" alt="1313">